0x4248/notebook/source/content/01 Areas/Computer Science/4 Exchanging data/17 Relational Databases and Normalisation/Database normalisation.md

 ## What is normalisation?
 Normalisation is the process of creating a database structure that has the best possible design.
 The tables should designed so that:
 - Data is not duplicated without a reason
-- The data is kept consistent
+- The data is kept consistent in the databases
+-